About the course

 Our School is an Ofsted-rated Outstanding School and we are on a journey to ‘Beyond Outstanding’.
 On our journey of excellence, we are all learners.
 At The Radclyffe School our staff training programme is based on sound education research and aims to provide a range of high quality professional learning opportunities throughout the year, including weekly staff training incorporated into the school timetable.
 This means that our teachers have the opportunity to continue to develop their knowledge and confidence of learning and teaching strategies so that they can inspire and challenge our students. (https://theradclyffeschool.co.uk/)

-Our Mathematics Faculty has many advantages, including:
+Our Mathematics and English Faculties have many advantages, including:

 - An ideal mix of colleagues within a diverse team of experienced staff, NQTs and RQTs, with each member of the team bringing their own individual personality and a wealth of knowledge and skills

-- Our talent is reflected in that we have a number of specialists in learning and teaching who have taken advantage of the whole school commitment to providing opportunities for developing leadership and excellence, including Excellent Teachers, Lead Teachers and Advanced Skills Teachers
+- Our talent is reflected in that we have a number of specialists in learning and teaching who have taken advantage of the whole school commitment to providing opportunities for developing leadership and excellence, including Excellent Teachers, Lead Teachers and Advanced Skills Teachers.

-- We believe in our school ethos of 'Working Together for Excellence' and constantly collaborate to share outstanding ideas and resources
+- We believe in our school ethos of 'Working Together for Excellence' and constantly collaborate to share outstanding ideas and resources.

 - Our results are continually improving and compare favourably with national and local figures